nullism/subvertise/README.md

 ## Install and Run

-I haven't yet created packages for this app, so as long as you have Nodejs installed (v6+) you can clone or download this repository and run `npm install` then `npm start` to run the app.
+### NPM

+If you'd like to run Subvertise manually, then you'll need to clone the repository, run `npm install` and `npm start`.

+### Windows Installer

+So far I've only created a Windows installer for release [v1.1.2](https://github.com/nullism/subvertise/releases/tag/v1.1.2).

+Just download the setup file and run it.
+You'll need to run it as "Administrator" on Windows 7.

 # Frequently Asked Questions